rizvn/ValidationHelper/README.md

 Using ValidationHelper
 ---------------
-This is a small utilty that I wrought because I couldn't find a minimal js only validation utility.
+A small js utility to speed up web form validation.

 **Download from: res/ValidationHelper.js**

-**Tested with: jquery 1.7.1**
+**Tested with: jquery 1.7.1, should work with 1.5+**

 ## Quick Start: